 3. “India’s first plastic buyback scheme to come into force on Wednesday.”
 The Times of India, July 9, 2018.

-4. “An Illustrated Guide Book for Plastic and Thermocol Ban Notification.”
+4. “Illustrative pictorial information about the banned and unbanned plastic and thermocol items.”
 Government of Maharashtra Environment Department, July 10, 2018.

 6. Maharashtra Plastic Ban: Companies start buyback scheme on PET bottles; price details you must know.”
 The Free Press Journal, July 21, 2018.